-Dr. Veronica Acuña is a certified doctor of optometry.
-She is a graduate of Nova Southeastern University where she earned her Doctor of Optometry degree with honors, graduating at the top 9% of her class.
-She entered NSU with a bachelors in Sociology/Anthropology and alongside her doctorate degree, received a second bachelors in Vision Science.
+Dr. Veronica Acuña is a residency-trained, board-certified doctor of optometry.
+She is a graduate of Nova Southeastern University, where she earned her Doctor of Optometry degree with honors, graduating in the top 9% of her class.
+She entered NSU with a bachelor's in Sociology/Anthropology and, alongside her doctoral degree, received a second bachelor's in Vision Science.
+Dr. Acuña is the recipient of the Clinical Skills Award for the highest score of her graduating class for the National Board of Examiners in Optometry.
+She was also named "Extern of the Year" during her clinical rotations and achieved membership in multiple honor societies and dean's lists.

-After graduation, Dr. Acuña elected to complete an optional optometric residency, an advanced postgraduate program with extensive clinical training in the diagnosis, treatment, and management of eye diseases.
-Her external rotations were alongside neuro-ophthalmologists, glaucoma, retinal, corneal, and oculoplastics specialists.
+After graduation, Dr. Acuña elected to complete an optional optometric residency, an advanced postgraduate program with extensive clinical training in the diagnosis, treatment, and management of ocular diseases.
+Her external rotations were alongside neuro-ophthalmology, ocular oncology, glaucoma, retinal, corneal, and oculoplastics specialists.
+During her residency, Dr. Acuña precepted and trained optometry students in both lab skills and clinical practice.
+She later co-published an article, Peripheral Retinal Imaging and Disease Assessment, in Review of Optometry and presented multiple clinical cases at continuing education events throughout the nation.

-Dr. Acuña further pursued examinations and certifications from dual boards: American Board of Optometry and American Board of Medical Optometry.
-Both entities seek commitment to high standards, continuing education, and patient-centered care with the latter requiring full scope practice of medical optometry.
+Dr. Acuña further pursued examinations and certifications from dual boards: The American Board of Optometry and The American Board of Certification in Medical Optometry.
+Both entities seek commitment to high standards, continuing education, and patient-centered care, with the latter requiring full scope practice of medical optometry.
+Only 4% of optometrists in the United States have been certified by the ABO, and similarly, 1% of optometrists have been certified by the ABCMO.

 Doctor of Optometry (OD)